Looking for a way to create a sitemap for your website using Elementor?

 - The pages on your site are interlinked thoroughly in such a way that Google can easily get to other pages of your site by following the links on the homepage.

-- Your site does not consist of any media files that you want to be displayed in Google search results.
+- Your site does not contain any media files you want to be displayed in Google search results.
 As we know, Sitemaps can fetch information regarding media files in order to display them in search results, so if there are no media files to be displayed in search results, then there’s no need for a sitemap.